-Founded in the 1930’s, Fairfax has served Western Washington for more than 80 years, continuously building a reputation for providing the best and most compassionate patient centered care.
+Founded in the 1930’s, Fairfax has served the behavioral health needs to the Greater Puget Sound area for more than 80 years, continuously building a reputation for providing the best and most compassionate patient centered care.

 Fairfax Behavioral Health operates a 157-bed, standalone psychiatric hospital, located in Kirkland, WA; composed of six units providing specialized treatment for mental health and co-occurring disorders (concurrent mental illness and substance abuse issues), as well as detoxification services for both adolescents and adults.

 Fairfax also operates a 30-bed adult general psychiatric unit, located in Everett, WA on the seventh floor of the Providence Medical Center’s Pacific campus.
-Fairfax cares for both voluntarily admitted and involuntarily committed patients at both locations.
+As well as, a 34-bed unit on the campus of EvergreenHealth Monroe; Fairfax cares for both voluntarily admitted and involuntarily committed patients at all locations.